 Whilst it is not always essential to install an edging, subject to the material of the adjoining surface, it is often desirable both visually and practically.
 Any edging unit or edge restraint can be used with Nidagravel®.
 There is no best edging option as such, it is dependant on the application and the design of the space.
-The following edgings all work well with Nidagravel® products; metal and aluminium edging, brick and stone setts, kerb units and treated timber edging or sleepers.
+The following edgings all work well with Nidagravel® products; metal and aluminum edging, brick and stone setts, kerb units and treated timber edging or sleepers.
 Where Nidagravel® is laid against a building there is no need for an edge restraint to be used.
 We do recommend that edgings be installed for driveway projects and applications that are subject to vehicular use and heavy loads as the edging will support the sub-base material at the outer edge and ensure there can be no movement.

 INSTALLATION OF NIDAGRAVEL® GRAVEL STABILISATION GRIDS

 If you are installing curved or straight gravel paths use Nidagravel® 129.
-To view this product and order online securely Click Here.

-Gravel Driveways & Car Parks
+Gravel Grids for Driveways & Car Parks

 If you are installing a standard driveway use Nidagravel® 130.
-To view this product and order online securely Click Here

 If you are installing a heavier use driveway or car park use Nidagravel® 140.
-To view this product and order online securely Click Here

 1. Lay it

 With the sub-base, bedding layer and edgings complete it is time to start installing your Nidagravel® grids.
 Simply lay your Nidagravel® sheets onto your prepared base.
 There are two overlaps of membrane, along one short side and one long side of each sheet.
 These should be folded flat and the next sheet laid on top and butted up to the previous sheet laid.
-It is good practice to stagger the sheet joints in a stretcher bond style like brickwork, but it is not essential to the products performance.
+It is good practice to stagger the sheet joints in a stretcher bond style like brickwork, but it is not essential to the performance of the product.
 Nidagravel® gravel grids gain their full strength when loaded or filled with gravel and heavy loads must not be moved onto the sheets until filled.
-It is also recommend to lay full sheets in the most frequently trafficked areas.
+It is also recommended to lay full sheets in the most frequently trafficked areas.
 When laying out your Nidagravel® grids, depending on the size of the driveway or path you can lay all the sheets together and fill with gravel or you can lay one section at a time, fill the grids with gravel and then move onto the next section.
-There is no right or wrong way, when it comes to deciding how many sheets to lay before filling with gravel, this is often dictated by the size of the project, the shape, access and how the gravel will be delivered on site.
+There is no right or wrong way when it comes to deciding how many sheets to lay before filling with gravel, this is often dictated by the size of the project, the shape, access and how the gravel will be delivered on site.

 2. Cut it